ss23/ngrok-cap/README.md

 Installing it with `go get github.com/ss23/ngrok-cap` might work, but keep in mind you'll also need to get screenshotting working at some point.

 ## To do
-- [ ] Verify screenshots are actually taken
 - [ ] Store results of scans
 - [ ] Randomize the order that scans are done instead of starting at 0